andreasabel/inCode/entry/introduction-to-singletons-4.md

 Well, remember the problem with our implementation of `Foldr`?
 We couldn't pass in a type family, since type families must be passed fully applied.
-So, instead of having `Foldr` expect a type family...we can make it expect a *defunctionalization symbol* instead!
+So, instead of having `Foldr` expect a type family...we can make it expect a *defunctionalization symbol* instead.
 Remember, defunctionalization symbols represent the "unapplied" versions of type families, so they are exactly the tools we need!